sitandr/conchord/gen/gen.typ

 }

 /// Gets all possible chord strings with given tuning (and optionally at given fret)
-/// Complex chord with ommitted perfect fifth will have `?` in end
+/// Complex chord with omitted perfect fifth will have `?` in end
 ///
 /// ```example
 /// #get-chords("Cmaj7").slice(0, 10)